brunomlr/stellar-sponsorship-service/docs/prd.md

 A self-hostable, API-based sponsorship service that:

-- Holds XLM in a **sponsor account** and signs transactions on behalf of wallets
+- Creates a **dedicated sponsor account per API key**, funded with the wallet's XLM budget — the Stellar network itself enforces the spending limit
+- Uses a **single signing key** added as a signer on all sponsor accounts, keeping key management simple
-- Issues **API keys** to wallets with configurable XLM usage limits, expiration dates, and allowed operation types
+- Issues **API keys** to wallets with configurable expiration dates and allowed operation types
 - **Never transfers XLM** to external accounts — funds are only used to lock base reserves via Stellar's sponsorship mechanism (`BEGIN_SPONSORING_FUTURE_RESERVES` / `END_SPONSORING_FUTURE_RESERVES`)
 - Reduces the regulatory burden on wallet operators since they never custody or transfer XLM

 ### How It Works

+1. An operator creates an API key for a wallet via the admin API or dashboard
+2. The service automatically creates a dedicated Stellar sponsor account for that key and funds it with the configured XLM limit from a master funding account
-1. A wallet's backend sends a Stellar transaction (XDR) to the Sponsorship Service API, authenticating with its API key
+3. The wallet's backend sends a Stellar transaction (XDR) to the Sponsorship Service API, authenticating with its API key
-2. The service verifies the request: valid API key, sufficient XLM budget remaining, valid transaction structure, and allowed operation types
+4. The service verifies the request: valid API key, valid transaction structure, and allowed operation types
-3. The service signs the transaction with the sponsor account's secret key and returns the signed XDR
+5. The service signs the transaction with the signing key (which is a signer on the wallet's sponsor account) and returns the signed XDR
-4. The wallet submits the fully-signed transaction to the Stellar network
+6. The wallet submits the fully-signed transaction to the Stellar network
-5. On-chain: the user account is created/funded, and the corresponding reserves are locked in the sponsor's reserve account
+7. On-chain: the user account is created/funded, and the corresponding reserves are locked in the wallet's dedicated sponsor account

+### Key Architectural Decision: Per-Key Sponsor Accounts

+Instead of tracking XLM usage in a database, each API key gets its own dedicated Stellar account funded with exactly its XLM budget.
+This provides:

+- **On-chain budget enforcement**: The Stellar network itself enforces the limit — if the account doesn't have enough XLM, the transaction fails on-chain
+- **Automatic reserve recovery**: When a sponsored entry is removed (e.g., trustline removed), XLM is unlocked and returned to that specific sponsor account — no DB reconciliation needed
+- **No sync issues**: No risk of DB state drifting from on-chain reality
+- **Natural isolation**: One wallet's usage cannot affect another
+- **Simple key management**: A single signing key is added as a signer on all sponsor accounts

 ---